segmentio/segment-docs/src/connections/destinations/catalog/owneriq-pixel/index.md

 title: OwnerIQ Destination
 ---

-## OwnerIQ Destination

 [OwnerIQ](https://www.owneriq.com/platform-coex) allows marketers to use transparent, directly sourced, deterministic, shopping and purchasing data from retailers and brands.

 This destination is maintained by OwnerIQ.
-For any issues with the destination, [contact their team](mailto:coex-support@owneriq.com).
+For any issues with the destination, [contact the OwnerIQ Support team](mailto:coex-support@owneriq.com).

-_**NOTE:** The OwnerIQ Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on September 20, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the OwnerIQ Destination and its documentation, [let their team know](mailto:coex-support@owneriq.com)!_
+{% include content/beta-note.md %}

 ## Getting Started